tolulope-ops/cybersecurity-projects/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-- _TODO: List the IP addresses of the machines you are monitoring_
+ web-1 (10.0.0.5)
+ web-3 (10.0.0.7)

-We have installed the following Beats on these machines:
+We have installed the following Beats on these machines

-- _TODO: Specify which Beats you successfully installed_
+ Filebeats
+ Metricbeat

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+ Filebeat is a log data shipper for local files.Installed as an agent on your server.Filebeat monitors the log directories or specific log files,tail the files and forward them either to Elasticsearch or Logstash for indexing.
+An example of such are the logs produced from the MYSQL databasesupporting our application.

+ Metricbeat collects metrics and statistics on the sysytem.
+An example of such is cpu usage, which can be used to monitor the system health.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

 - Copy the configuration file from the ansible container to web VMs.

 - Update the /etc/ansible/host file to include the IP address of the ELK server VM and webservers

 - Run the playbook, and navigate to http://[ELK _VM_Public IP]:5601 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 The Filebeat-Configuration

- Where do you copy it?
- copy /etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml
+ Where do you copy it? copy /etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
   Update filebeat-config.yml -- specify which machine to install by updating the host files with ip addresses of web/elk servers and selecting which group to run on in ansible